sc137/content_creation/content_creation.md

 # Test Your Content's Readability

-After you have been writing your content in notepad.
-You may paste it into Microsoft Word and use the Readability Statistics feature.
+Try pasting your content into Microsoft Word and use the Readability Statistics feature.

-This is not required, but may be used to help you analyze your content.

 <img src="images/readability.png" width=650px>

 # What's the Score?